 4) SHOP: Salzbrenner

-Another long standing business in Hamburg Schanzenviertel is Salzbrenner, a local butcher shop which is rumoured to sell the best sausages in all of Hamburg.
+Another long-standing business in Hamburg Schanzenviertel is Salzbrenner, a local butcher shop that is rumored to sell the best sausages in all of Hamburg.
 Here you can purchase fresh sausages at a decent price – think Weißwurst, Bratwurst, Currybockwurst, and more.
 If you don’t fancy buying something to take home and cook, you can also stop by the shop for breakfast or lunch.